dagger/dagger/docs/current/cookbook.md

 The following code listing demonstrates how to organize Dagger pipeline code into independent modules (or functions/packages, depending on your programming language) to improve code reusability and organization.
 It also demonstrates how to reuse the Dagger client and, therefore, share the Dagger session between modules.

 :::note
+The same Dagger client can safely be used in concurrent threads/routines.
+Therefore, it is recommended to reuse the Dagger client wherever possible, instead of creating a new client for each use.
 Initializing and using multiple Dagger clients in the same pipeline can result in unexpected behavior.
-It is recommended to reuse the Dagger client wherever possible, instead of creating a new client.
 :::

 <Tabs groupId="language">